stanfordnlp/CoreNLP/_pages/download.md

 [**Download Stanford CoreNLP version 3.5.2**](http://nlp.stanford.edu/software/stanford-corenlp-full-2015-04-20.zip).

+The full download, including machine learned models and required libraries is 260 MB.
 If you want to change the source code and recompile the files, see [these instructions](files/basic-compiling.txt).

 **GitHub**: Here is the [Stanford CoreNLP GitHub site](https://github.com/stanfordnlp/CoreNLP).